apple/coremltools/docs-guides/source/opt-palettization-algos.md

 Palettization Algorithms
 ========================

-There are a few different ways in which a model's weights can be palettized.
+There are a few different ways in which a model’s weights can be palettized.
 For the same compression factor, each of these approaches can have a different impact on model accuracy.
 Below we talk about different palettization algorithms that are supported, and some of the considerations to keep in mind when choosing the approach that works well for your use case.